ayushagarwalk/FuttyFun/README.md

 ## Description

-FuttyFun a simple Static Website Build with HTML & CSS.
+FuttyFun is a simple Static Website Built with HTML & CSS.

 ### Prerequisites